-The MAC address fields in OTP are accessed by firmware when powering up the device, and presented to the host via a (Q)SPI based event as part of the boot phase.
+The MAC address fields in the OTP memory are accessed by firmware when powering up the device and presented to the host through an SPI/QSPI-based event as part of the boot phase.
 The host driver is responsible for configuring the MAC addresses as part of device configuration.
-As such, the MAC addresses stored in OTP can be overwritten by the host.
-Using this mechanism, the MAC addresses in OTP can remain unprogrammed if an alternate host side storage is utilised.
+As such, the MAC addresses stored in OTP memory can be overwritten by the host.
+Using this mechanism, the MAC addresses in the OTP memory can remain unprogrammed if an alternate host side storage is used.